RandNCS/springbootessentials/README.md

-# Spring Boot One To Many example with Spring JPA, Hibernate
+# Spring Boot with Spring JPA, Hibernate and MariaDB
 Implement Spring JPA One-To-Many mapping with Hibernate in a Spring Boot CRUD example using @ManyToOne annotation

 - configure Spring Data, JPA, Hibernate to work with Database